bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

 ## PART 6: iRegulon

  1. Export extracellular matrix genes.
-  * Using your GSEA map at q-value 0.01, select all nodes from the extracellular matrix/collagen cluster.
+  * Using your GSEA map at q-value 0.01, select all nodes from the extracellular matrix/collagen cluster (after autoannotating).
 Go to Table Panel, and click on the Settings icon (located on the right, shaped like a ship wheel) and click on 'Export as TXT'.
 Save the text file under the name 'extracellularmatrix_cluster_genes.txt' or use this file [extracellularmatrix_cluster_genes.txt](https://github.com/bioinformaticsdotca/Pathways_2018/raw/master/integrated_assignment_1/extracellularmatrix_cluster_genes.txt).

  2. Import the extracellular matrix genes as a network.
   * In Cytoscape, go to the menu bar and select, File, Import, Network from File...